-In order to help prove your case you need to be your own investigator.
+In order to help prove your case, you need to be your own investigator.
 Ask questions of your doctor.
 Sometimes what is said is unguarded and revealing.
 At times defendants' statements are admissions that can be legally decisive in court.
-There is occasion that excuses given for a poor medical outcome are not substantiated in the medical records which may be persuasive to a jury.
+There is an occasion that excuses given for a poor medical outcome is not substantiated in the medical records, which may be persuasive to a jury.

-The referring physician, who sent you to the surgeon you suspect caused you injury may be a great source of information.
+The referring physician who sent you to the surgeon you suspect caused your injury may be a great source of information.
 However, do not expect a local doctor to willingly testify about his/her observations of negligence.
-On many occasions our clients have told us that their family doctor told them that the specialist "really messed up."
-When a follow up phone call is made to talk to the family doctor there is usually no willingness to discuss the specialist-or-themes-up-'L-However you should not discount the value of comments made by family doctors, nurses or other health care professionals.
-Even the comments made with the understanding that you will not call them as witnesses lets you know that perhaps there has been a medical error, and that you need to look elsewhere for follow up care as well as getting a medical-legal opinion.
+On many occasions, our clients have told us that their family doctor told them that the specialist "really messed up."
+When a follow-up phone call is made to talk to the family doctor, there is usually no willingness to discuss how the specialist "messed up."
+However, you should not discount the value of comments made by family doctors, nurses, or other health care professionals.
+Even the comments made with the understanding that you will not call them as witnesses let you know that perhaps there has been a medical error and that you need to look elsewhere for follow-up care as well as getting a medical/legal opinion.